 When we communicate with you, we may communicate via electronic means, such as e-mail or SMS text message.
 We strive to ensure that our Commercial Electronic Messages (“CEMs”) are sent with consent, identifying information and unsubscribe mechanisms.
 We require all CEMs from our Office to be in compliance with privacy and anti-SPAM laws.
 If and when we communicate with you using CEMs, you can opt out of receiving such messages by following the “Unsubscribe” link included at the bottom of such messages or by contacting our office practice manager.
-Any questions or concerns with respect to CEMs from our Office may be addressed by calling us directly at 613-270-0006.
+Any questions or concerns with respect to CEMs from our Office may be addressed by phone (613) 270-0006 or you may contact us through our website.
 If our Office inadvertently sends out a CEM without consent, we commit to investigating every such instance and assisting the employee(s) or managers involved with renewing their understanding and awareness of our compliance responsibilities.

 How is your information stored and who has access to it?

 Your information may be kept in physical form (files, models, etc.) in which case it is either guarded by staff or stored in a locked and secure file cabinet or safe.
 Digital information may be stored on encrypted file servers in secure/access-controlled locations.
 Digital information is password protected and stored on systems which save audit trails in the event unauthorized access must be investigated.
 Our systems are protected by industry standard IT security hardware and software measures.